ian-davis-1995/SocialMediaEmulator/README.md

 -   [emulator](social_media_emulator/frontend/emulator): The ReactJS frontend code.
 -   [templates](social_media_emulator/frontend/templates): These are Jinja2 templates rendered by cherrypy which primarily aid in passing configuration from the cherrypy webserver to the ReactJS frontend.
 -   [assets](social_media_emulator/frontend/assets): This folder is configured to be statically hosted by the cherrypy frontend and is referenced in [post_data.json](social_media_emulator/frontend/emulator/src/stimuli/post_data.json) for images, videos and other static assets to be displayed.

+# Practice Mode

+The emulator also has support for a 'practice mode' which runs via the